wani-ham/quine-mccluskey-algorithm/README.md

 The goal of this project is to create a computational simulation of Quine-McCluskey algorithm using C/C++.

 *** For futher detail, please check "report.pdf"

+## Limitations and further improvements
+- Enable more than 5 variable using variable-length array
+- Solving minimum sum-of-products using Petrick's method